 These days psychology really is exciting, and I do not mean the Förster case …

-Last week a special issue full of replication attempts has been released – all open access, all raw data released!
+In May 2014 a special issue full of replication attempts has been released – all open access, all raw data released!
 This is great work, powered by the open science framework and from my point of view a major leap forward.

 One of the replication attempts, about wether “Cleanliness Influence Moral Judgments” generated a lot of heat in the social media.
 This culminated in a blog post by one of the replicators, Brent Donnellan, an independent analysis of the data by Chris Fraley, and finally a long post by Simone Schnall who is the original first author of the effect, which generated a lot of comments.